April 2021: My middle grade magical realism story set in 1920’s NYC is a finalist in the upcoming 2021 Katherine Paterson prize!

 June 2020: Read my short story “The Creation: The Gospel of Eve” in Calliope Literary Journal.

-January 2020: My work-in-Progress novel Language of Birds won the Seamus Heaney Prize which grants travel to Sligo, Ireland, where I will attend the Yeats Summer Institute in 2020.
+January 2020: My novel manuscript “Bird Girl” won the Seamus Heaney Prize which grants travel to Sligo, Ireland, where I will attend the Yeats Summer Institute in 2020.

 December 2019: Children’s Book Council (CBC) really loves THE FORTY THIEVES!
-In addition to their “Hot Off the Press!” feature they had for FORTY THIEVES in October, CBC has now selected it to be a part of their showcase highlighting Women of Color Protagonists!
+In addition to their “Hot Off the Press!” feature they had for FORTY THIEVES in October, CBC has now selected it to be a part of their showcase highlight.

-July 2019: The Forty Thieves: Marjana’s Tale is a Junior Library Guild selection!
+July 2019: The Forty Thieves is a Junior Library Guild selection!

 August 13, 2018: From Publishers Weekly Rights Report:

-June 2018: An excerpt of my YA novel-in-progress, Language of Birds (previously titled Bird Girl), won Hunger Mountain’s 2018 Katherine Paterson Prize in its category.
+June 2018: An excerpt of my YA novel-in-progress, Bird Girl, won Hunger Mountain’s 2018 Katherine Paterson Prize in its category.
 Bird Girl is a re-imagining of Charlotte Bronte’s Jane Eyre, set in medieval Iceland.

-In this month’s LOVE issue, my YA re-imagining of Romeo and Juliet, “Pieces of Sky”.
+June 2015: Hunger Mountain VCFA Journal for the Arts, LOVE issue: In this month’s LOVE issue, my YA re-imagining of Romeo and Juliet in medieval Iceland, “Pieces of Sky”.